httpwg/http-extensions/draft-ietf-httpbis-secondary-server-certs.md

 certificate (OCSP, SCT, etc.).
 The result is an opaque token which is used when generating the `SERVER_CERTIFICATE` frame.

-Upon receipt of a `SERVER_CERTIFICATE` frame, an endpoint which has negotiated support for secondary certificates MUST perform the following steps to validate the token it contains:
+Upon receipt of a `SERVER_CERTIFICATE` frame, a client which has negotiated support for secondary certificates MUST perform the following steps to validate the token it contains: